r2d2meuleu/unity2d-essential-scripts/README.md

 As of for now, in this project you can find scripts for:

+Movement:
 - Topdown Movement;
 - Platform Movement with jump (and double jump);
-- Drag and Shoot Movement.
+- Drag and Shoot Movement;
 - Grid based Movement.

+Dialogues:
+- TypeWriter Effect for text;
+- Conversation between multiple characters;
+- Scriptable object used to easily create dialogues.

 There are many more i'm planning to add to the repository, i'll work on it for as much as i have time.